bg6cq/h3cflowd/README.md

         -p port       udp port, default is 4000
-        -n number     number of udp packets to print ., default is 100 -w work_dir   directory to save log file, default is /natlog
+        -n number     number of udp packets to print ., default is 100 -w work_dir   directory to save log file, default is /natlog -j            store log files in json format, for fluentd or filebeat to read

+ Note: send KILL signal cause h3cflowd to terminate gracefully.
 ```

 ### 9. 系统优化